-The beach is sand and pebbles, backed with a sea-defence wall of rocks with limestone cliffs on either side.
-Caves on the north side can be accessed at low tide.
-There is a steep slipway and the beach is popular with boat owners and jet-skiers.
-Facilities include toilets, drinking water and a Spar shop.
-The northern half of the beach has a designated swimming zone and a dog ban operates on this section from 1st May to 30th September.
+The shore is of sand and pebbles, backed with a sea-defence wall of rocks and flanked by limestone cliffs.
+Caves on the north side can be explored at low tide.
+Access to the shore is down a steep slipway.
+Facilities include toilets, drinking water and a small shop.
+In summer, the northern half of the beach has a designated swimming zone and a dog ban operates on this section from 1st May to 30th September.